Makerspace Research Collaborative

 To express interest in this team, please complete the VIP Interest Form and select "Makerspace Research Collaborative."

-We accept students at the start of each semester.
+- Accepts students at the start of each semester.

-We only recruit students for credit.
+- Only recruits students for credit.